wp-plugins/avectra-netforum-single-sign-on/readme.txt

 = How can I create hyperlinks to netForum so that the wordpress user doesn't have to login again? =

-The netforum_sso plugin saves the users xWeb single sign on token as user metadata in Wordpress.
+The netforum_sso plugin saves the users xWeb single sign on token as a session variable in Wordpress.
 You need to append this SSO Token to the hyperlinks to netForum.
 This way the users can navigate over to netForum and not have to login again.
-The SSO token is saved as the user_netforum_sso field in the user metadata in Wordpress.
+The SSO token is saved as the user_netforum_sso PHP session variable in Wordpress.

 To use it in a page or post, you will need to install another plug-in (there are several), that will allow inline php code in your page.
 And something like the snippet below will then work.